 Ms. Hutchens writes and disseminates a variety of original content across a diverse range of internal and external communication platforms to support IHPI’s mission and promote the impact of IHPI research.
 In this role, she provides editorial project support for NPHA.
 Ms. Hutchens received her master’s degree in public health from the University of Washington and her bachelor’s degree in history from Carleton College.

-Ms. Petiprin is a communications specialist providing support for NPHA.
-Prior to joining IHPI, she held communications roles at the University of Detroit Mercy School of Law and at the University of Michigan (U-M) Ross School of Business in the Office of Global Initiatives.
+Ms. Petiprin provides communications support for NPHA.
+Prior to joining IHPI, she held communications roles at the University of Detroit Mercy School of Law and at the U-M Ross School of Business in the Office of Global Initiatives.
 She holds a Bachelor of Science degree in Biopsychology, Cognition, & Neuroscience from U-M.